Sanghamitra Bandyopadhyay

+Sanghamitra Bandyopadhyay has been honoured with the Padma Shri, the fourth highest Indian civilian award, for her contributions to the Science and Engineering in 2022 by the Government of India.

 Education and career

 Sanghamitra Bandyopadhyay obtained a bachelor of science in physics from Presidency College, Kolkata before obtaining another bachelor's degree (of technology) in Computer Science in 1992 from Rajabazar Science College Campus of University of Calcutta.
 She then obtained a master's degree in computer science from the Indian Institute of Technology, Kharagpur before pursuing a Ph.
 D. at the Indian Statistical Institute, obtaining it in 1998.